VbScrub/PortTunnel/README.md

 # Example

-To allow remote access to port 5985 on a machine that is only listening locally or has firewall blocking it:
+To allow remote access to the powershell remoting port (5985) on a machine that is only listening locally or has firewall blocking it:

 On your own machine that has an IP of 192.168.0.10: